delineateio/box/readme.md

 export NODEJS_VERSION="--lts" # install a specific version of Node.js
 ```

+> It is proposed that a future version of `box` moves a more structured formal to provide configuration (e.g. `yml`, `json` or `toml`)

+### SSH Keys

+The `ssh` keys for `git` authentication are required to be copied from the host into the VM in the `~./ssh` directory.
+Examples of achieving this using `ansible` or `vagrant` are shown below.

+> This approach is used rather than generating individual `ssh` keys to avoid the need to maintain many ssh keys including uploading them into `github`.
+It is highly likely that this approach will change in the future to use a secrets management solution.

 ### Copying Files to VM

 The following snippet can be used in an project Vagrantfile to copy the required files.
 The box will start successfully without this configuration however it will not be authenticated to `gcloud` nor able to `git push` to a remote repository.